User Guide

 running the app.

-What happens if I accidentally clear all my data using clear
+What happens if I accidentally clear all my data using clear?

 InternHunter currently does not provide an undo command so it is not possible to retrieve any deleted data.

-only if you are completely certain that you would like to delete all your data!
+Make sure to run clear only if you are completely certain that you would like to delete all your data!

 When does InternHunter use sample data?